cigregret/lmop/content/Welcome!.md

 title: Welcome!
 ---

 Welcome to the LMOP+Wiki!
-Written entirely by Dungeon Master cigregret about the world of Fae'run.
+Written entirely by Dungeon Master cigregret about the world of Fae'run through my eyes.